Buffalo, Minnesota: Media

 KRWC 1360 AM has served Buffalo and the Wright County area since 1971 and is just outside city limits.
 It provides local and national news and broadcasts high-school sports for Buffalo and surrounding communities.
 It also airs oldies, classic rock, and contemporary country music.

-There are two local newspapers, The Drummer and The Wright County Journal Press.
+There are two local newspapers, both owned and operated by the Wright County Journal Press, The Drummer and The Wright County Journal Press.
+The Wright County Journal Press has been in operation since 1930.